For NZ Sparkies

 Electrician jobs matched to you

-Upload your CV — AI pulls NZ sparkie jobs that fit your reg, specialty and location in 60 seconds.
+Upload your CV — AI pulls NZ sparkie jobs that fit you in 60 seconds, including apprentice and trainee roles that need no experience.

 Match me